ON Semiconductor Corporation (ON) Is Now En Route to Higher Prices

 ON Semiconductor Corporation (ON) Insider Activity

-A total of 24 insider transactions have happened at ON Semiconductor Corporation (ON) in the last six months, with sales accounting for 13 and purchases happening 11 times.
-The most recent transaction is an insider sale by COLPITTS BERNARD RAYMOND JR,the company’sChief Accounting Officer.
+A total of 28 insider transactions have happened at ON Semiconductor Corporation (ON) in the last six months, with sales accounting for 17 and purchases happening 11 times.
+The most recent transaction is an insider sale by COLPITTS BERNARD RAYMOND JR ,the company’sChief Accounting Officer.
 SEC filings show that COLPITTS BERNARD RAYMOND JR sold 2,111 shares of the company’s common stock on Oct 07 at a price of $68.01 per share for a total of $0.14 million.
 Following the sale, the insider now owns 22931.0 shares.

 ON Semiconductor Corporation disclosed in a document filed with the SEC on Aug 18 that KEETON SIMON (EVP & GM, PSG) sold a total of 4,550 shares of the company’s common stock.
 The trade occurred on Aug 18 and was made at $75.00 per share for $0.34 million.
 Following the transaction, the insider now directly holds 0.16 million shares of the ON stock.